Causality is rare: some topological properties of causal quantum channels: Results

 \end{restatable}

-We take theorems $1$ and $2$ as an affirmative answer to the main question posed. \textit{Causality is rare}, as both meagre and nowhere dense are strong statements about the ``rareness" of a subset.
+We take theorem $1$ as an affirmative answer to the main question posed. \textit{Causality is rare}, as both meagre and nowhere dense are strong statements about the ``rareness" of a subset.
 In fact, nowhere dense is sometimes referred to as \textit{rare}.
 To motivate the next few sections, we sketch the proof of theorem $1$.
 Firstly, we use the fact that a generalised form of Eq \eqref{eq:qm_causal} can equally be applied to any $\sigma$-weakly continuous completely bounded map.
-This allows to view the causal channels as an intersection of \textit{local} channels with the kernel of a map from the completely bounded maps, defined by \eqref{eq:qm_causal}.
-After showing that the local channels are rare in the completely bounded maps, we use the fact that rareness is preserved by intersections to see that the causal channels are rare in the local channels.
+This allows us to view the causal channels as an intersection of \textit{local} channels with the kernel of a map from the completely bounded maps, defined by \eqref{eq:qm_causal}.
+After showing that the local channels are rare in the completely bounded maps, we use an inheritance property to finalise the proof.